logo

 Fishing nets plants

-Fishing net companies located in the village were Clement Lefebvre, Nectar Helluin, and the largest Thuillier-Buridard.
-The dwellers made up the majority of the workers.
+Fishing net companies located in the village were Clement Lefebvre, Nectar Helluin, and the largest, Thuillier-Buridard, the largest of them all.
+Most of the workers were local residents.

 Gif bordure

 The Thuiller-Buridard company, founded in 1885, had evolved into a grouping of several companies.
 This one had won several prizes: a bronze medal in Paris in 1889, a gold medal in 1900, one in London in 1905, and one in Brussels in 1910.
-The Clément Lefebvre company was rewarded at the Universal Exhibition in Paris in 1900 with a silver medal.
+The Clément Lefebvre company won a silver medal at the Paris Universal Exhibition in 1900.

-The headquarters of the fishing nets company were in the 14th district of Paris.
+The headquarters of the fishing nets company was in the 14th district of Paris.
 The firm owned several factories:

 - Coudekerque-Branche in Northern France, next to Dunkirk: Ets Dickson, Walrawe Co.,